 Training Important in Reducing Risk

 Being in touch with reality is a key aspect to practicing good risk management.

 Even the greatest of pilots exhibit hazardous attitudes at some point in their careers.
 The key to recognizing these hazardous attitudes and hazardous situations is being educated on them and their causes.

 The shrewd lens of a well-seasoned pilot is discerning and able to see what dangers can be overcome and which hazards are just not worth tempting.
-The delicate balance of risk vs. benefit is where many bend and break.
+The delicate balance of risk vs. benefit is where many bends and break.

 Benefits Outweigh Risks for Aviation Industry

 Aviation is a profession that is filled with risk and dangers, but those risks are vastly outweighed by the benefit that aviation brings to our society.

 The mentality of a pilot is crucial in managing the risk of a flight; they accept no unnecessary risk, and they are very well grounded in the reality of life.

 Mentality is what makes a good pilot into a great one.
 Out of this mentality flows the ability to see risk and benefit and identify which one is to come out on top.